Instructional Strategy

 Materials:

-Preselected image, See-Think-Wonder graphic organizer, whiteboard or display, writing utensils
+Preselected image, See-Think-Wonder graphic organizer, whiteboard or display, writing utensil

 Chat bubble with list icon in green on white background